abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 ### Storage & IAM

 PostgreSQL uses a PVC backed by an EBS gp3 volume, automatically provisioned by the EBS CSI Driver.
-Data persists across pod restarts and node failures.
+The StorageClass is set to `reclaimPolicy: Retain` — meaning if the PVC is deleted, the EBS volume stays and data isn't lost by accident.

 | Workload | Size | Access Mode |
 |---|---|---|